IIITLucknowSWEngg/CSITTeam014/Assignment1/Project_Scope_and_Methodology.md

 ## **5. Stakeholders**
 Identifying the key stakeholders and their roles in the project.

-- **Project Sponsor**: Executive management responsible for approving and funding the project.
+- **5.1 Project Sponsor**: Executive management responsible for approving and funding the project.
-- **Project Manager**: Oversees the project, ensuring deliverables are met within the timeline and budget.
+- **5.2 Project Manager**: Oversees the project, ensuring deliverables are met within the timeline and budget.
-- **Development Team**: Cross-functional team responsible for coding, testing, and deploying the platform.
+- **5.3 Development Team**: Cross-functional team responsible for coding, testing, and deploying the platform.
-- **Quality Assurance (QA) Team**: QA engineers responsible for ensuring the product meets quality standards.
+- **5.4 Quality Assurance (QA) Team**: QA engineers responsible for ensuring the product meets quality standards.
-- **End Users**: Customers who will use the PhonePe Clone platform for payments and transactions.
+- **5.5 End Users**: Customers who will use the PhonePe Clone platform for payments and transactions.

 ---

 ## **6. Methodology**
 The PhonePe Clone project will be executed using the **Agile development methodology**, following the **Scrum framework**.
 Agile ensures flexibility, iterative development, and continuous improvement.

-### **Key Agile Principles**
+### **6.1 Key Agile Principles**
-- **Incremental Development**: Deliver small, functional pieces of the platform in each sprint.
+- **6.1.1 Incremental Development**: Deliver small, functional pieces of the platform in each sprint.
-- **Frequent Delivery**: Release working versions of the platform at the end of every sprint.
+- **6.1.2 Frequent Delivery**: Release working versions of the platform at the end of every sprint.
-- **Collaboration**: Foster close collaboration between the development team, stakeholders, and users.
+- **6.1.3 Collaboration**: Foster close collaboration between the development team, stakeholders, and users.
-- **Adaptability**: Respond to changing user needs and business requirements during development.
+- **6.1.4 Adaptability**: Respond to changing user needs and business requirements during development.
-- **Focus on Working Software**: Prioritize a working product over comprehensive documentation.
+- **6.1.5 Focus on Working Software**: Prioritize a working product over comprehensive documentation.

-### **Scrum Roles**
+### **6.2 Scrum Roles**
-- **Product Owner**: Defines the product vision, maintains the backlog, and prioritizes features.
+- **6.2.1 Product Owner**: Defines the product vision, maintains the backlog, and prioritizes features.
-- **Scrum Master**: Facilitates Scrum processes, resolves blockers, and promotes team efficiency.
+- **6.2.2 Scrum Master**: Facilitates Scrum processes, resolves blockers, and promotes team efficiency.
-- **Development Team**: Cross-functional team responsible for coding, testing, and deployment.
+- **6.2.3 Development Team**: Cross-functional team responsible for coding, testing, and deployment.

-### **Scrum Events**
+### **6.3 Scrum Events**
-- **Sprint Planning**: The development team and product owner plan tasks for the upcoming sprint.
+- **6.3.1 Sprint Planning**: The development team and product owner plan tasks for the upcoming sprint.
-- **Daily Scrum**: Short, daily stand-up meetings to discuss progress, blockers, and next steps.
+- **6.3.1 Daily Scrum**: Short, daily stand-up meetings to discuss progress, blockers, and next steps.
-- **Sprint Review**: Showcase the completed work to stakeholders and gather feedback.
+- **6.3.1 Sprint Review**: Showcase the completed work to stakeholders and gather feedback.
-- **Sprint Retrospective**: Analyze the completed sprint to identify areas of improvement.
+- **6.3.1 Sprint Retrospective**: Analyze the completed sprint to identify areas of improvement.

-### **Agile Artifacts**
+### **6.4 Agile Artifacts**
-- **Product Backlog**: Centralized list of all product features, user stories, and improvements.
+- **6.4.1 Product Backlog**: Centralized list of all product features, user stories, and improvements.
-- **Sprint Backlog**: Subset of the product backlog selected for completion during a sprint.
+- **6.4.2 Sprint Backlog**: Subset of the product backlog selected for completion during a sprint.
-- **Increment**: A functional, shippable product version delivered at the end of a sprint.
+- **6.4.3 Increment**: A functional, shippable product version delivered at the end of a sprint.

 ---